Keyword Clustering for Small Businesses

 The difference between keyword research and keyword strategy

 A lot of teams stop at keyword research.
 They gather a list of phrases, volumes, and difficulty scores, then hand the spreadsheet to a writer.
 That is not a complete plan.
+Keyword research tells you what people search for.
+Keyword strategy tells you what to do with that information.
+A real keyword strategy answers questions like:- Which terms reflect commercial intent?

 - Which terms are informational but likely to lead into a service page later?